-Best Tall Building 300-399 meters Award of Excellence: Raffles City Chongqing, Chongqing
+Best Tall Building 300-399 meters Winner: Raffles City Chongqing, Chongqing

 A Flotilla of Towering Sails and a Skybridge: Chongqing’s New Gateway

 Located at the confluence of the Jialing and Yangtze rivers, Raffles City Chongqing (RCCQ) is a vibrant mixed-use development situated at the apex of the city’s peninsula.
 Occupying 9.2 hectares of land, the project includes eight superstructures, above a retail podium.
 Bridging across four of the development’s towers is a 300-meter-long enclosed skybridge.
 In one of the world’s fastest growing and densest cities, RCCQ provides more than 45,000 square meters of outdoor amenities.
 A public park on the podium roof showcases landscaped gardens, water features, public art, and event space.
 The development also draws the public into the highest levels of the project through public amenities within the skybridge.